 The Nordic model in a Global Context

-Discussion on the role of the Nordic model in a globalizing world.
+The conference will also include a second plenary panel considering the role of the Nordic model in a globalizing world.

 - Jette Steen Knudsen (Tufts University)